chirino/amqp-benchmark/custom-scenario.md

 # Running a Benchmark Scenario from the Scala REPL

-If there is a particular scenario you want to manually execute against the broker, you can do so by starting up the Scala interactive interpreter by running `mvn compile scala:console`
+If there is a particular scenario you want to manually execute against the server, you can do so by starting up the Scala interactive interpreter by running `mvn compile scala:console`

 Then at the console you execute: